-For the purposes of the proceeding table, and this document generally, the term "town plan" means the Town Planning Scheme for the Shire of Etheridge first gazetted on 28 October 2005 incorporating all the amendments up to and including 30 June 2020.
-For avoidance of doubt, and for the purposes of interpreting and applying this statement, the term "town plan" will continue to mean the said town planning scheme, notwithstanding that it may be replaced by a "Planning Act Scheme" before 30 June 2020.
+For the purposes of the proceeding table, and this document generally, the term "town plan" means the Town Planning Scheme for the Shire of Etheridge gazetted on 31 January 2020 incorporating all the amendments up to and including 30 June 2021.
+For avoidance of doubt, and for the purposes of interpreting and applying this statement, the term "town plan" will continue to mean the said town planning scheme.